UsabilityEngineering/Parkers/phase2/User-Centric Design.md

 ## Wireframe Artboards

 For this second phase, we designed a wireframe and prototype to best match the data we collected in phase one.
+The data collected was all from CSU students and this solution is catered to their needs. we wanted to create a live application that provides real time information to the user, whether they're commuting 30+ minutes or live within walking distance of campus.

 <img src="images/Sign In.png" width="200">
 To begin, we created a simple login/signin page that uses the student account that all of CSU student already use.
-This eliminates any extra steps taken in having to create a new account and remember any new username/passwords.
+This eliminates any extra steps taken or possible mistakes that arise from having to create a new account and remember any new username/passwords.
 Forgot username and forgot passwords will be the same steps students have experience with.

 <img src="images/Home Page.png" width="200">

-After Sign in we start basic summary information for the user.Starting with a large counter of total available parking spots so students have an idea of the live traffic, show a map for user to click, a bar chart similar to google traffic to demonstrate the activityt of traffic, and a list of all spots at the CSU campus for users who like lists.
-Along with the list, users have the ability to pin their favorite spots to the top (similar to pinning posts on twitter).
+After Sign in we start with basic important information listed top to bottom for the user.
+Beginning with a large counter of total available parking spots, the user will have an idea of the live traffic, followed by a visual map for user the user to zoom in and out, and tap to make a parking lot destination location.
+Under the map, we demonstrate a crowd meter.
+This is a chart similar to google traffic to demonstrate the activityt of traffic.
+Under neath the crowd meter we have the entire list of spots at the CSU campus for users who like lists.
+Withinthe list, users have the ability to pin their favorite spots to the top in order to save them for later visits. (similar to pinning posts on twitter).
+The list offers the user a live update of available spots in each parking spot.

 <img src="images/Confirm Directions.png" width="200"> <img src="images/Google Maps-imaps.png" width="200"> <img src="images/alert.PNG" width="200">

-After making their selection, the student confirms directions and is redirected to their google maps or imaps.
-Upon the destination becoming full and no longer available, the user received a pop up alert with automatic reroute to closest destination.
-The user has to option to cancel.
+The user can tap a location on the map, or tap a location on the list.
+After making their selection, the student is prompted to confirm directions and is redirected to their google maps or imaps.
+While navigating to their destination, the user with up updated if the destination becoming full and no longer available, the user received a pop up alert with audio stating the automatic reroute to closest destination.
+The user does nothing to reroute in order to ensure traffic safety, but the user has to option to cancel.
+This is a neat feature in the case that a student is communiting from out of town and wants to park ASAP.

 <img src="images/Sort By.png" width="200"> <img src="images/Filter.png" width="200">

-Student can sort their destination parking lots by availability and popularity.
+Student have the ability to sort their destination parking lots by availability or popularity.
 They can also filter parking by 3 categories: General, handicap and motorcycle.

 <img src="images/User Menu.png" width="200"> <img src="images/User Account.png" width="200"> <img src="images/User Settings.png" width="200"> <img src="images/User Feedback.png" width="200">